Victorkiosh/high-traffic-recipes/README.md

 # Predicting High-Traffic Recipes

 This project focuses on predicting which recipes will drive high user traffic on a recipe website.
-Using machine learning and feature analysis, we built a classification model that supports better decision-making for homepage recipe selection—helping increase site engagement and drive subscriptions.
+Using machine learning and feature analysis, I built a classification model that supports better decision-making for homepage recipe selection, helping increase site engagement and drive subscriptions.

 ---